project-flogo/contrib/function/json/README.md

 ## length()
-Get the number of elements in json object or array
+Get the number of top level elements in json object or array

 ### Input Args